artur-gajewski/battle-arena/README.md

 # BATTL:E ARENA

-Designed by Artur Gajewski
+Miniature combat tabletop game designed by Artur Gajewski

-This game is a tactical miniature battle game for tabletops.
-It has a small learning curve and lots of action.
+## Objective

+To be the last surviving player or team in the battle arena.

 ## What you need to play